ZHUYFgit/CEPC-Jet-Origin-Identification/README.md

 #### Fast Simulation
  - Instead of full simulation, which need intensive computing resources, you can do fast simulation with Delphes.
- - Download a special version of Delphes from [https://github.com/oiunun/Delphes_CEPC](https://github.com/oiunun/Delphes_CEPC), unpack it and make.
-If you are operating in compuing
+ - Download a special version of Delphes from [https://github.com/oiunun/Delphes_CEPC/releases/tag/v1.0](https://github.com/oiunun/Delphes_CEPC/releases/tag/v1.0), unpack it and make.
  - The Delphes card designed for 4th detector version of CEPC is delphes_card_CEPC_4th.tcl contained in directory [[fast_simulation]](fast_simulation).
  - The directory of [[fast_simulation]](fast_simulation) has the following files.
    * subjob.sh reads the file run_delphes.sh and set the input file (hepmc or stdhep) path, output file path, and card path.